samuelludwig/phprelude/README.md

 - [ ] Clean up overall implementation of structs+types
 - [ ] Add a "strict" version of type-checking for structs, which *doesn't* accept extra fields that aren't in the initial struct
-- [ ] Make this library usable as a composer package, in addition to the current method of use